nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### 3.5.1 Saving the data

-TutorsPet data are saved in the hard disk automatically after any command that changes the data.
+TutorsPet data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 #### 3.5.2 Editing the data files

-TutorsPet data are saved into three different JSON files: <br>
+TutorsPet data is saved into three different JSON files: <br>
 1. **\[JAR file location]/data/addressbook.json** for storing contact details.
 2. **\[JAR file location]/data/datesbook.json** for storing important dates.
 3. **\[JAR file location]/data/lessonbook.json** for storing lesson details.